-This page will provide information on how the Council is investing to make homes more energy efficiency
+This page will provide information on how the Council is investing to make homes more energy efficient

 What are we doing?